YosysHQ/nextpnr/docs/netlist.md

 `CellInfo` instances have the following fields:

  - `name` and `type` are `IdString`s containing the instance name, and type
+ - `hierpath` is name of the hierarchical cell containing the instance, for designs with hierarchy
  - `ports` is a map from port name `IdString` to `PortInfo` structures for each cell port
  - `bel` and `belStrength` contain the ID of the Bel the cell is placed onto; and placement strength of the cell; if placed.
 Placement/ripup should always be done by `Arch::bindBel` and `Arch::unbindBel` rather than by manipulating these fields.
  - `params` and `attrs` store parameters and attributes - from the input JSON or assigned in flows to add metadata - by mapping from parameter name `IdString` to `Property`.